 Thoroughly engaging… Packed with iconic photographs of Motown stars, plus album covers, posters, and so much more.
 Should land on music lovers’ Christmas lists.

 — Hour Detroit

 A lavishly illustrated, wonderfully written history of Motown.
 Balanced insider knowledge packed with fabulous photographs and album art that celebrates the record label that provided the soundtrack to exciting and changing times.
 Not to be missed, this is a book to get lost in.
 Fans should be dancing in the streets.

 — Library Journal

 A visual history of the pride of Detroit, this book has behind-the-scenes photographs, album art, essential images and interviews with Motown legends that will have fans dancing in the street.

 — Los Angeles Times

-Adam White has written about music for more than forty years.
-He scripted the Grammy-nominated radio documentary The Motown Story, was editor-in-chief at Billboard, and coauthored The Billboard Book of No. 1 R&B Hits.
+Adam White, who scripted the Grammy-nominated radio documentary The Motown Story, was editor-in-chief at Billboard, and coauthored The Billboard Book of Number One Rhythm & Blues Hits.
 He was vice president of communications at Universal Music Group International from 2002 to 2012.

 Andrew Loog Oldham